quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/plasticity.md

 The introduction is as follows:

-- short-term plasticity
+- Short-term plasticity

-- long-term plasticity
+- Long-term plasticity
   - Spike-timing dependent plasticity

-  - Rate based Hebb rule
+  - Rate-based Hebb rule

     - Oja's rule
     - BCM rule

-### 2.2.1 STP
+### 2.2.1 Short-term plasticity (STP)

 Let's first look at short-term plasticity.
 We will start with the results of the experiment.
 Fig. 2-1 shows the changes of the membrane potential of postsynaptic neurons as the firing of presynaptic neurons.
 We can see that when the presynaptic neurons repeatedly firing with short intervals, the response of the postsynaptic neurons becomes weaker and weaker, showing a short term depression.
 But the response recovers after a short period of time, so this plasticity is short-term.